manu29585/ArchitectureKata/ADR's/ADR-002-APIGateway.md

 *	Integrate our APIs with other services
 *	Support the programming languages and microservices that we are using
 ## Decision
-Based on the evaluation of various criteria’s we believe that Kong is the best API gateway for our needs.
-It is a highly scalable, secure, and easy-to-use API gateway that supports a variety of programming languages and microservices.
-We are confident that Kong will help us to deliver our APIs to our customers securely and reliably.
+Based on the evaluation of various criteria and operation cost Google Cloud API Gateway is the best Road Warrior

 Criterias choose to evaluate API Gateway:

 *	Scalability: The API gateway must be able to handle a high volume of requests.
 *	Security: The API gateway must support a variety of security features, such as OAuth 2.0 and IP whitelisting.
 *	Integration: The API gateway must be able to integrate with a variety of other services.